 “Most people know talking with their health care provider is important to their health care.
-As they age they are more likely to have health conditions and treatments to discuss.” says Elaine Bowen, West Virginia University Extension specialist.
+As they age they are more likely to have health conditions and treatments to discuss.” says Elaine Bowen, former West Virginia University Extension specialist.
 “The key is to know how to have that conversation.”

 This newest feature on the NIH Senior Health website has tips on talking with their doctor.
 Topics include how to prepare for a doctor visit, what to ask, what information to provide, and how to understand what the doctor says.

 You may also find the FDA’s “My Medicine Record” to be a handy online tool.
 My Medicine Record can be found at www.fda.gov/drugs/resourcesforyou/ucm079489.htm.
 Save it to your computer and keep it updated.
 Keep a printed copy with you at all times.
 Print it out and share it when you visit your doctors, pharmacists, or other health professionals.
 Communicating with healthcare providers about all prescription and non-prescription medications, vitamins and herbal supplements is critical to your health.
 It helps assure medicines are given and used correctly.

 Consumers who are informed can manage their personal health and work with their healthcare professionals to make the best decisions.
 Knowing the best websites for quality health information is important for consumers.
 Some of the most reliable online health resources include: